opeyemitechpro/my-projects/docs/devops_projects/10micro.md

 ??? note ""

-    The settings above apply to Gmail addresses.
-Confirm settings for your email provider.
+    The settings above apply to Gmail address configuration.
+Confirm SMTP settings from your email service provider.